LTzavella/priming_RR/README.md

 # Data & analyses scripts

+This repository will contain the data collected for a pre-registered study and already includes R scripts for analyses:

-## Tzavella, L., Chambers, C., & Maizey, L. (2019, January 29).
+Tzavella, L., Chambers, C., & Maizey, L. (2019, January 29).
 The affective priming paradigm as an implicit measure of food attitudes and related choice behaviour.
 Retrieved from osf.io/zqrby

 All files should be downloaded as a zip folder.